 Maslow’s hierarchy of needs is taught as a way of understanding people’s motivations.

-The hierarchy of needs is a useful starting point — managers often don’t get past first base when it comes to thinking about why people do things.
+The hierarchy of needs is a useful starting point.
+Managers often don’t get past first base when it comes to thinking about why people do things.

-Not everyone gets that far.
+Not everyone gets that far in life.

-Maslow had crude assumptions
+Maslow’s crude assumptions

 The theory makes crude assumptions that don’t apply to everyone.
 It is simplistic.
 The hierarchy of needs is a blunt instrument.
 A one-size-fits-all solution for a complex problem.

-Maslow’s idea belongs to a time and place.
 Maslow was American.
 He first suggested the hierarchy in the 1940s.
 The ideas are specific to America’s individualist culture.
-There middle-class people worry about their personal needs more than any collective needs.
+America was rich and everyone’s lives were improving.

 He makes no allowances for parents worrying about children or workers being concerned about colleagues.

-As I said earlier, even if Maslow’s hierarchy of needs is wrong, it has value.
+Even if Maslow’s hierarchy of needs is wrong, it has value.
 That’s because it teaches managers that looking into people’s motivations is important.